UVC LED – Technology of the future

 UVC LED as a disinfection device

 WPE is directly related to how effective a UVC LED is as a source of disinfection.
 The higher the optical output, the greater the ability to inactivate microorganisms.
-At the same time, wavelength plays a crucial role, as different pathogens react differently to specific UV levels (more on this in a separate article).
+At the same time, wavelength plays a crucial role, as different pathogens react differently to specific UV levels.
+Learn more about this here:

 Thermal management – a critical factor